 On a lengthy journey, these stockings aid circulation and minimize the danger of swelling or, worse, deep vein thrombosis and clotting.
 Additionally, travel compression socks help minimize swelling caused by prolonged sitting and discomfort for people with varicose veins.

 Several brands, such as VIM & VIGR and Rejuva, provide fashionable, trendy solutions for both women and men.
 Moreover, several celebrities such as Jessica Alba wears travel support socks when they travel.
 Apart from flight trips, they are ideal for hiking, skiing, and other outdoor sports that need you to be on your feet all day.

 A sock is probably too small if it is overly tight and uncomfortable.
 High-quality compression socks should be pleasant to wear, not bunch up (which could hinder blood flow), and not slide down (which would suggest that they are too loose).
 Choosing the appropriate travel compression stockings can be found here.

 It takes a little skill to put on compression socks if you have never done it before.
 Grasping the toe and folding the remainder of the stock inside out is the best method to put them on.

-Also, if they are excessively tight or unpleasant, you have chosen the wrong size.
+In addition, if they are excessively tight or unpleasant, you have chosen the wrong size.
 Moreover, this may do more harm than good.
-Compression socks should feel like a soft hug around your calves, not like they are being strangled.
+Compression socks should feel like a soft hug around your calves, not as if they are being strangled.